anybox/anybox.recipe.odoo/README.rst

 :openerp_cron_worker: entry point for the cron worker script that gets
                       built for gunicorn setups.
 :oe: entry point declared by ``openerp-command`` and used by the recipe.
-:gunicorn: entry point declared ``gunicorn`` and used by the recipe.
+:gunicorn: entry point declared by ``gunicorn`` and used by the recipe.

 script_name
 -----------